benw22022/FASER2Tracking/README.md

 ## Getting started

-Work in progress implementation of ACTS - code probably doesn't work!
-Expect *extremely* janky code
+Work in progress implementation of ACTS for FASER2 - Expect *extremely* janky code

 Code provides a python binding of the FASER2 geometry using a GDML file from GEANT4

+Code should work on any el9 machine (or in case you want to run this on your laptop, a docker container.
+A repo for this can be found here [`el9-cvmfs-docker`](https://github.com/benw22022/el9-cvmfs-docker))

 To compile the FASER2 geometry do: